microsoft/terminal/doc/cascadia/TerminalSettings-spec.md

 ### Simple Settings

 An application like VS might not even care about settings profiles.
 They should be able to persist the settings as just a singular entity, and change those as needed, without the additional overhead.
-Profiles will be something that's more specifc to Project Cascadia.
+Profiles will be something that's more specific to Project Cascadia.

 ### Interface Descriptions